Disclaimer: Everything belongs to its rightful owners.

 The only time I have taken a bus was before I left my mother's home to come live with my father and Anna, my stepmother.
 The public bus dropped me off at a stop fifteen blocks from the mansion.
 Couldn't it have gotten any closer?
 I hailed down a cab, threw my bags in the trunk, and slid in.
 "Where ya going, son?"
 I gave the driver my address and he drove briskly.

 I reminisced on the past six months as I toured the world.
-The Eiffel Tower in Paris; Machu Pichu in Australia; Barcelona; London; Tokyo; Moscow; Berlin; The Amazon; and so much more…I had celebrated my eighteenth birthday, December 17th, in a pub in Dublin.
+The Eiffel Tower in Paris; Macchu Pichu in Peru; Barcelona; London; Tokyo; Moscow; Berlin; The Amazon; and so much more…I had celebrated my eighteenth birthday, December 17th, in a pub in Dublin.
 I smiled fondly at the memory.
 Now, here I was, back in New York to finish my Senior year.
 I was able to keep up with my studies via tutor, but it was back to everyday life…with a few exceptions.
 I was going to try to improve myself.
 Keyword: try.
 I wasn't promising anything, but I'd make an attempt.

 I paid the driver and carried my bags inside.
 For once, Anna and Dad were sitting in the living room together.
 I set my bags in the doorway and the maid came and took them to my bedroom.
 They hurried up to me.
 "Sebastian!"
 Anna chimed as she kissed both of my cheeks.
 My father patted me on my back.

 "It's great to have you back," he said.